batermj/data_sciences_campaign/DeepLearning/Foundations/Bias_Debias.md

 + A Farewell to the Bias-Variance Tradeoff?
 An Overview of the Theory of Overparameterized Machine Learning, https://arxiv.org/abs/2109.02355
 +

+## [Papers- Self-Stabilization]
++ Self-Stabilization: The Implicit Bias of Gradient Descent at the Edge of Stability, https://arxiv.org/abs/2209.15594
++

 # [Codes]